-This activity is the "Monday Puzzle" -- part of a week of "puzzling activities" that comprise the Lesson Planning article A Puzzle A Day Provides Practice That Pays.
-This fun activity -- easily adapted to any grade -- makes a great "bellringer" activity for settling down students at the start of the school day, immediately after lunch, or as a transition after any other activity.
+This activity is the "Wednesday Puzzle" -- part of a week of "puzzling activities" that comprise the Lesson Planning article A Puzzle A Day Provides Practice That Pays.
+This fun activity makes a great "bellringer" activity for settling down students at the start of the school day, immediately after lunch, or as a transition after any other activity.

 A Sample Puzzle

-If this puzzle is too easy or difficult for your students, see instructions below for adapting the "Seven-Letter Scrabble® Spell-Off" activity for your grade level.
+Following is a sample group of four anagrams and the solution to the puzzle.
+If the puzzle is too easy or difficult for your students, see instructions below for adapting the "Anagram Family Time" activity for your grade level.

 Scoring the Puzzle

-Adapting "Seven-Letter Scrabble® Spell-Off" for Your Grade Level
+Adapting "Anagram Family Time" for Your Grade Level

-AssessmentUse one of the scoring methods described above or create your own scoring method.
+Track students' correct responses.
+Give a special prize to those who figure out the answers to the most anagrams each semester.
 If you are tracking student performance on each of the five puzzle-of-the-day activities that comprise this puzzle-a-day plan, students are bound to achieve success on one or more of the different types of puzzles.